linode/docs/docs/guides/development/concepts/what-is-webrtc/index.md

 Each media stream contains one or more *tracks*, and the majority of WebRTC streams consist of at least two tracks.
 A track can transmit both live and stored media, and corresponds to a media channel such as an audio or video stream.
 Text or binary files can also function as tracks.

 WebRTC is designed for very low latency.
 Real-time video is delivered using a more secure variant of the *Real-time Transport Protocol* (RTP) known as *Secure RTP* (SRTP).
-SRTP sends packets using the *User Datagram Protocol* (UDP), and it can tolerate some measure of data loss and does not retransmit packets.
+SRTP sends packets using the *User Datagram Protocol* (UDP), can tolerate some measure of data loss, and does not retransmit packets.
 To compensate and assist with packet reordering, SRTP packets include a timestamp and sequence number.

 The data channel uses the *Stream Control Transmission Protocol* (SCTP).
 SCTP combines some of the advantages of both UDP and the *Transmission Control Protocol* (TCP).
 SCTP is a message-oriented protocol like UDP, but it ensures reliable delivery and sends packets in order the same way TCP does.
 To enhance security, SCTP makes use of the *Datagram Transport Layer Security* (DTLS) service.